 The new employee retention credit (ERC) is reported on line 11c and line 13d.
 These amounts are calculated using Worksheet 1 (page 14 of Form 941 instructions).

 Qualified wages (excluding qualified health plan expenses) for the employee retention credit are reported on line 21.
 Qualified health plan expenses allocable to the qualified wages for the employee retention credit are reported on line 22.

 For the second quarter Form 941 only, qualified wages (excluding qualified health plan expenses) for the employee retention credit and qualified health plan expenses allocable to the qualified wages for the period from March 13, 2020, to March 31, 2020, are reported on lines 24 and 25, respectively.

 Employers can defer the deposit and payment of the employer share of social security tax otherwise due during the calendar quarter.
 The amount of the deferral is reported on line 13b in combination with any employee deferred social security tax.

 While the amount is listed as a negative on your Payroll Wage & Tax Report, note that this must be entered as a positive value on line 13b.

 Please note that Wave is currently working to support the employee social security tax deferral.

 Employers that requested an advance of the sick and family leave credit and/or the employee retention credit would have filed a Form 7200, Advance Payment of Employer Credits Due to COVID-19, during the quarter.
 The amount of all advances received from Forms 7200 filed during the quarter is reported on line 13f.

 Effective date and resources

-The new form will be used when filing the second quarter, Employer’s Quarterly Federal Tax Return, due July 31st, 2020.
+The new form will be used when filing the third quarter of 2020, Employer’s Quarterly Federal Tax Return, due October 31st, 2020.